kkb-dev/Small-Python-Projects/README.md

 Simple merge sort alogorithm

 ### Socket HTTP Server (Python)
-Using socket programming, a server that displays and servers files from the host's directory.
+Using socket programming, a server that displays and serves files from the host's directory.

 ### Twitch Alert (Python)
-Send an alert to a specified discord channel when a twitch channel is currently live Utlizes twitch api helix.
+Send an alert to a specified discord channel when a twitch channel is currently live Utilizes Twitch API Helix.